bdemsky/agentgraph/README.md

 ### Prompts

+To create a prompt object using the specified directory:

 ```
 prompts = agentgraph.Prompts(directory)
 ```

-Creates a prompt object using the specified directory.
+To loads a prompt from the specified filename.
+The file should use the Jinja templating language syntax.

 ```
 prompts.loadPrompt(filename, dictionary)
 ```

-Loads a prompt from the specified filename.
-The file should use the Jinja templating language syntax.

 - dictionary - a map of names to either a variable or an object that should be used for generating the prompt.
 Variables will be